 Vein Center Director: Antonios P. Gasparis, MD

 The Center for Vein Care is led by Antonios P. Gasparis, MD.
 A board-certified vascular surgeon, Dr. Gasparis has been in practice for over 10 years.
-He is a leader in the field of venous disease recognized for his work as a clinician, researcher and educator.
+He is a leader in the field of vein disease recognized for his work as a clinician, researcher and educator.
 He is the founder and director of the Center for Vein Care since its inception in 2007.

 Stony Brook Leadership

 Dr. Gasparis serves as a Professor in the Department of Surgery at Stony Brook Medicine, where he directs and teaches courses for medical students, surgery residents and vascular surgery residents.
 He also holds numerous hospital leadership positions including:

 An active researcher, Dr. Gasparis is the author of 40 published papers and five book chapters on varicose veins, DVT, pelvic vein disease.
 He teaches new techniques and technologies and has given over 100 presentation throughout the U.S. and internationally.
 He is also the co-founder and co-director of the Venous Symposium, a leading international vein meeting in New York City.

 In addition, Dr. Gasparis holds several leadership positions in professional and scientific societies such as the American Venous Forum (AVF), American College of Phlebology (ACP) and Union Internationale of Phlebotomy (UIP).
 He also serves as a reviewer for the Journal of Vascular Surgery and Phlebology.
 He has been cited as an “American Top Surgeon” for five years.